abhayagiri/beginning-our-day/manuscripts/lpp.md

 gratitude---kataññū---learn to appreciate the goodness of others, which will have the most beneficial results for our practice and wellbeing.

-# The Dhamma of the Buddhas is Everywhere
+# The Dhamma of the Buddhas Is Everywhere

 ## Luang Por Pasanno